relick/ld-55/Idea1.md

 The summoning circle is able to summon colour back into the world, but because it's on private land, none shall trespass

 Asset Plan:
-Character movement
+// Character movement
-Shader (black and white, then return to colour by parameter) Circle model
+// Shaders (black and white, then return to colour by parameter)
-Terrain (does unity have heightmap stuff?
+// Terrain (does unity have heightmap stuff?
 I think it does?)

+Models:
+// Circle model
+// Fences
 House model
+Billboard with sniper
+Cameras and trip wires?

+Features:
 Interaction (pick up, combine, put down, use)
 Text system
-Billboard with sniper
-Cameras and trip wires?
+Game states and progression

 Design plan:
 There needn't be a linearity to this nor an obvious sequence of events.
 Trying to go to the circle by itself makes you die in an unknown way (police siren?).
 Learning about the sniper makes the billboard with the sniper appear, killing you by sniper if you go to the circle, and crafting a weapon allows you to take him out, which is a solution